Florida Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Preparing your vehicle for transit in Florida is straightforward, but there are a few state-specific steps to take.
+Preparing your vehicle for transit in Florida requires a few important steps to protect it during shipping.
+Here's what you need to do:

-Remove your toll transponder.
-Florida uses the SunPass system on most toll roads.
-Remove your toll tag before shipping to avoid unexpected charges during transport.
+Remove toll transponders: Florida uses the SunPass system on toll roads throughout the state.
+Remove your SunPass transponder before shipping to avoid unexpected charges during transit.

-Address salt and sand exposure.
-If you're shipping from coastal areas, rinse any salt residue or sand from your vehicle's undercarriage and exterior.
-Salt air can accelerate rust and corrosion during transport.
+Address salt air concerns: If you're shipping from coastal Florida, rinse off any salt residue from your vehicle's exterior and undercarriage.
+Salt air can accelerate rust and corrosion, so a quick wash before pickup helps protect your car during transit.

-Have a key ready.
-Make sure you have a spare key available to give your carrier.
-They'll need it to move your vehicle on and off the transport.
+Provide a working key: Make sure you have a key available for the carrier.
+They'll need it to load, unload, and position your vehicle safely.

-Yes, your vehicle is insured when you ship with us.
-All carriers in our network are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before your shipment begins, we verify that each carrier's insurance is current and valid.
+Yes, your vehicle is insured when shipping in Florida.
+All carriers we work with are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+This protects your car during transport.

 We recommend scheduling your pickup at least two to three weeks in advance in Florida.
-Here's why timing matters for your state:
+This gives carriers enough time to bundle your shipment with others heading to or from the state and ensures you get competitive pricing.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.